 What is Teacher Prep?

-How do I sign up to Thinkific?
+How do I sign up to ImagineED?

 What tech do I need to set up to show the online broadcast?

 You will need your desktop computer and interactive whiteboard with speakers to stream the workshop much like you would a usual lesson.
+You can test if it works by visiting our test stream.

 Are the apps I need to download free?